Romejanic/slasher/docs/guides/djs-14-upgrade.md

 ```

 ### Command permissions
 Due to some internal changes, the command permission values in your `commands.json` file have been changed from v13's `SCREAMING_SNAKE_CASE` to v14's `PascalCase`.
 For example, `MANAGE_GUILD` is now `ManageGuild`.
 You'll have to go through your `commands.json` file and update each permission to match.
-See [Permissions](../guides/command-json.md#permissions) for more a full list of the new permissions.
+See [Permissions](../guides/command-json.md#permission-list) for a full list of the new permissions.

 **Before**
 ```json